Tildrakizumab: Mechanism of action

 Tildrakizumab is a humanized IgG1/k monoclonal antibody that selectively binds to the p19 subunit of the interleukin-23 (IL-23) cytokine and inhibits its interaction with the IL-23 receptor.
 IL-23 plays a critical role in modulating inflammatory and immune responses.

-Recent research has found the IL-23/Th17 pathway to be crucial for the pathogenic mechanisms of psoriasis, with IL-23 considered the “master cytokine” since it acts at the top of the inflammatory pathway, activating the proliferation of pathogenic Th17 cells and subsequent production of proinflammatory cytokines, including IL-17.
+Recent research has found the IL-23/Th17 pathway to be crucial for the pathogenic mechanisms of psoriasis, with IL-23 considered the "master cytokine" since it acts at the top of the inflammatory pathway, activating the proliferation of pathogenic Th17 cells and subsequent production of proinflammatory cytokines, including IL-17.

 Structurally, IL-23 is a heterodimer with two subunits, p19 and p40.
 The p40 subunit is also shared with IL-12, a cytokine that is involved in the immune response.
 Treatments targeting the p40 subunit block both IL-23 and IL-12 and have been associated with an increased risk of infections.

 Tildrakizumab binds only to the p19 subunit of IL-23.
 Through this specific blockage, tildrakizumab inhibits the release of proinflammatory cytokines and chemokines that mediate epidermal hyperplasia, keratinocyte immune activation, and tissue inflammation inherent in psoriasis.

 Administration

 Tildrakizumab is available as a single-use, pre-filled syringe and is administered via subcutaneous injection.

-The recommended dose of tildrakizumab in the United States and in the European Union is 100 mg at weeks 0, and 4 and every 12 weeks thereafter.

-In the European Union, a 200 mg dose is also approved.
-For patients with certain characteristics (high disease burden, body weight ≥ 90 kg) the 200 mg may provide greater efficacy.

 Clinical trials

-Tildrakizumab has been studied in around 1,800 patients in two double-blind, randomized and controlled Phase-3 trials, titled reSURFACE 1 and reSURFACE 2, followed by a 4-year extension period.
+Tildrakizumab has been studied in around 1,800 participants in two double-blind, randomized and controlled phase-III trials, titled reSURFACE 1 and reSURFACE 2, followed by a four-year extension period.

-In the reSURFACE trials, a significantly higher proportion of patients receiving tildrakizumab achieved PASI 75 response at week 12 and a PGA score of “clear” or “minimal”, with at least a 2-grade reduction from baseline at week 12, than those in the placebo group (p<0.0001).
+In the reSURFACE trials, a significantly higher proportion of participants receiving tildrakizumab achieved PASI 75 response at week 12 and a PGA score of "clear" or "minimal", with at least a 2-grade reduction from baseline at week 12, than those in the placebo group (p<0.0001).
 Response continued to increase up to week 28 and was maintained through week 52.
-Tildrakizumab was also proven to have superior efficacy to etanercept, an effective anti-TNFα treatment for psoriasis, with a significantly higher proportion of patients achieving PASI 75 and PASI 90 at weeks 12 and 28.
-After 3 years of continued treatment with tildrakizumab, response levels were well maintained in week 28 responders: approximately 68% of patients maintained PASI 90 response and 91.6%, 79.8% and 51.9% maintained an absolute PASI of <5, <3, and <1, respectively (observed-cases data).
+Tildrakizumab was also proven to have superior efficacy to etanercept, an effective anti-TNFα treatment for psoriasis, with a significantly higher proportion of participants achieving PASI 75 and PASI 90 at weeks 12 and 28.
+After 3 years of continued treatment with tildrakizumab, response levels were well maintained in week 28 responders: approximately 68% of participants maintained PASI 90 response and 91.6%, 79.8% and 51.9% maintained an absolute PASI of <5, <3, and <1, respectively (observed-cases data).